Christophe-Saury/BeautyProductsScanner/README.md

 # BeautyProductsScanner

-Projet scolaire de gestion de projet à l'ISEP.
-Nous devions monter un projet de la phase de détermination du sujet, jusqu'à la conception du première version de l'application servant de proof of concept.
-La partie la plus importante du projet au yeux de nos professeurs était la réalisation d'un rapport comprenant le travail effectué le long du projet à travers :
+This is a school project in project management at ISEP.
+We had to develop a project from the determination phase of the subject to the design of the first version of the application serving as a proof of concept.
+The most crucial part of the project in the eyes of our professors was the creation of a report that includes the work done throughout the project, covering:
-- un elevator pitch
+- an elevator pitch
-- un questionnaire utilisateur
+- a user questionnaire
-- un impact mapping
+- an impact mapping
-- des personas
+- personas
-- des user stories
+- user stories
-- une story map
+- a story map
-- un release plan
+- a release plan

-Nous avons également ajouté à ce rapport des mockups provenant de notre prototype de l'application sur Figma.
+We also added to this report mockups from our application prototype on Figma.

-Problème identifié :
+Identified Problem :
-Le problème identifié est la complexité et la difficulté pour les utilisateurs de trouver des produits de soins personnels adaptés à leurs besoins spécifiques en matière de beauté, de soins de la peau, des cheveux et de la barbe.
-La diversité des besoins des utilisateurs et des produits sur le marché rend souvent cette recherche fastidieuse.
+The identified problem is the complexity and difficulty for users to find personal care products tailored to their specific needs in terms of beauty, skincare, hair, and beard care.
+The diversity of user needs and products on the market often makes this search tedious.

 Solution :
-Notre projet vise à simplifier la routine de beauté des utilisateurs en utilisant un scanner intelligent pour identifier leurs produits actuels et leur recommander des soins personnalisés adaptés à leur type de peau, cheveux et barbe.
-Avec des fonctionnalités de recherche avancée, évaluation des produits, conseils personnalisés, un blog intégré, et bientôt des consultations avec des experts.
-Nous souhaitons offrir une expérience holistique pour aider les utilisateurs à se sentir plus confiants et en contrôle de leur apparence et de leur bien-être.
+Our project aims to simplify users' beauty routines by using an intelligent scanner to identify their current products and recommend personalized care tailored to their skin type, hair, and beard.
+With advanced search features, product evaluations, personalized advice, an integrated blog, and soon consultations with experts, we aim to provide a holistic experience to help users feel more confident and in control of their appearance and well-being.

-Mon rôle :
+My Role :
-J'ai participé à la réalisation de :
-- la définition du problème
+I contributed to :
+- defining the problem
-- la définition d'une solution
+- defining a solution
-- l'elevator pitch
+- the elevator pitch
-- le questionnaire utilisateur et les interviews auprès de potentiels utilisateurs
+- the user questionnaire and interviews with potential users
-- l'impact mapping
+- impact mapping
-- les personas
+- personas
-- la story map
+- the story map
-- le release plan
+- the release plan
-- le prototypage sur figma

-Lien du prototype Figma :
+- prototyping on Figma

+Figma Prototype Link:
 https://www.figma.com/file/2uDklUYm1byFs6ax2ilBI2/Untitled?type=design&mode=design&t=r7oshGc4aOM5VLqo-1